Bayesian power spectral density estimation for LISA noise based on penalized splines with a parametric boost

 Figure~\ref{fig:boxplot} summarizes performance across all $n$.
 The IAE decreases with sample size for both models, but Model 2 consistently outperforms Model 1 with the median differences of IAEs reducing from $0.67$ to $0.36$ with increasing length of the time series.
 Thus, an informative $S_\text{par}(f)$ reduces both bias and variance, while the spline ensures robustness against parametric misspecification.
 These results underscore the importance of selecting a parametric model that accurately captures the variations of the PSD, even though its influence on the analysis diminishes as the sample size grows.

-We simulated 150 datasets of length $n = 512$ and estimated the PSD using Models 1 and 2 with different numbers of knots ($5$, $10$, and $20$).
-The corresponding IAEs were then computed, and the results are shown in Figure~\ref{fig:iae_vs_knots}.
-The IAEs for Model~2 remain relatively stable across knot values, indicating little residual structure after the parametric fit.
-Whereas Model~1 requires a larger number of knots to match the accuracy of Model 2.
-These results indicate that a well-specified parametric model substantially reduces the number of knots needed for the P-spline correction to achieve comparable accuracy when no suitable parametric model is available.
+To assess the impact of $N_{\xi}$ on estimation accuracy, we analyze 50 simulated AR(4) datasets of length $n = 512$ and estimate the PSD using Models~1 and 2 with $N_{\xi}=\{5, 10, 15, 20, 25 \}$.
+Figure~\ref{fig:iae_vs_knots} displays the IAE as a function of $N_{\xi}$ for both models.
+For Model~2, the IAE remains largely unchanged across the tested range, indicating that the hierarchical roughness-penalty prior effectively guards against overfitting even when the parametric component captures nearly all spectral structure.
+In contrast, Model~1 shows a reduction in IAE as $N_{\xi}$ increases from $5$ to approximately $10$, beyond which additional knots yield only marginal improvements.
+These results demonstrate that a well-specified parametric model reduces the number of knots needed for the P-spline correction to achieve a given accuracy.
+When no suitable parametric approximation is available, more knots are required, but the non-parametric correction still performs well.